Symbols of Warsaw West County: Design

-The coat of arms is a Iberian style escutcheon, with square top and rounded base, that is divided in the 2 by 2 chessboard pattern, that alternate between red and white (silver) fields.
+The coat of arms is an Iberian style escutcheon, with square top and rounded base, that is divided in the 2 by 2 chessboard pattern, that alternate between red and white (silver) fields.
 The top left and bottom right fields of the shield are red, while, the top right, and bottom left, white (silver).
 The red fields feature a white (silver) eagle with yellow (golden) beak, legs, stripes on its wings, and a ring on its tail.
 The white fields feature Piast Dragon, a green dragon with red tongue, and legs.

-The flag is a rectangle divided in the middle into four equal rectangles, that that alternate between red and white (silver) fields.
+The flag is a rectangle divided in the middle into four equal rectangles, that alternate between red and white (silver) fields.
 The top left and bottom right fields are red, while, the top right, and bottom left, white (silver).
 The red fields feature a white (silver) eagle with yellow (golden) beak, legs, stripes on its wings, and a ring on its tail.
 The white fields feature Piast Dragon, a green dragon with red tongue, and legs.